roderickmackenzie/matlab_robot_buggy/WS2/worksheet_2.md

 Figure 1.3: The resize icon.
 </p>

+The following exercise will refresh your knowledge of MATLAB, especially functions and files.

-Q2) Make a new script called q2.m.
-Now edit your script so that it will sum the numbers from 1 to 100, using a for loop.
+Q2.1) Make a new script called q2_1.m, now edit your script so that it will sum the numbers from 1 to 1000, using a for loop.
+Write the answer in your work book, under section 2 question 2.1.

-Q3) Make a new script q3.m.
-Using a while loop make it count from -10.0 to 0.0.
+Q2.2) Make a new script q2_2.m, using a while loop make it count from -10.0 to 0.0, in steps of 0.5.

-Q4) Write a script which sorts an array of 10 random numbers.
-Hint: The answer’s in the lecture notes. :), save it in q4.m
+Q2.3) Write a script which sorts an array of 10 random numbers.
+Hint: The answer’s in the lecture notes, then save it in file q2_3.m.

-Q5) Write a script to integrate, the function sin(x)+0.1*sin(x) between -pi and pi.  and save it in q5.m.
+Q2.4) Write a script to integrate, the function sin(x)+0.1*sin(x) between -pi and pi.  and save it as q2_4.m.

+Q2.5) Write a script to plot a graph of sin(x)+cos(x) between -pi and pi, label the axes using code, and save it as q......m

+Q2.6) Write a scrip to write the number from 0 to 10 in a file called save.dat, using fopen, fprintf, fclose...

+Q2.7) Write a function called add_me to add two numbers together and return the answer.

+Q2.8) Write a script to open a file called mode.dat, read a single number from that file and print the words 'zero' if a '0' is found in the file and the word 'one' if a '1' is found in the file.

-The above questions, are really just to get you back into thinking about programming again.
+The above questions, are really just to get you back into thinking about programming again, once you have finished today's lab, copy all the .m files you generate to a USB stick and make sure all group members have the files.

 The echo sensor

 We are now going to start using the PI to control hardware.
 Let’s first start off with the echo sensor as we already have it installed.
 Make a new script called echo_test.m, and save this under /home/pi/.
 To control the hardware of the buggy, we are going to have to use functions, which know how to talk to the hardware.
 These functions are stored in /home/pi/lib.
 Add the line